Henrikh Mkhitaryan: Style of play

 Mkhitaryan is an attacking midfielder, who is also capable of playing as a second striker or as a winger.
 He excels playing in a central role, just behind the strikers, where he often looks to link up with his teammates in and around the penalty area.
 He is known for his ability to draw away opposing defenders and, in turn, create space for his teammates to exploit, leading to goal scoring opportunities, courtesy of his offensive movement, technique, and vision.
 Mkhitaryan has also been praised for his precise passing, dribbling ability, creativity, ball control and work rate, as well as his eye for the final pass; his skill and trickery on the ball enables him to beat defenders in one on one situations.
 Furthermore, he possesses an accurate shot.

+Tom Jones, who was caretaker of Armenian national team when Mkhitaryan began playing in 2007, praised him in 2011 as "definitely good enough to play in the Premier League.
+He is very creative, gets his fair share of goals and is also extremely hard-working and has a great attitude."
 During the 2012–13 season, former Scottish footballer Pat Nevin said of Mkhitaryan, "Eleven goals in eight league matches already is fantastic, but when you add that he is a midfielder, it is phenomenal.
 You may not have heard of him yet, even if all the scouts at the top European clubs have, but you soon will.
 He has pace, skill, a rocket of a shot and the ability to arrive in the box like Frank Lampard.
 This all singles him out as a player who must be watched or more importantly marked."